Thermalization of dilute impurities in one dimensional spin chains: Introduction

 \section{Introduction}

-Many body localization (MBL) was proposed as a robust and generic non-ergodic phase that is stable in thermodynamic limit in interacting disordered models with local interactions~\cite{basko2006MBL, gornyi2005MBL}.
-Following these initial publications there has been very extensive work on understanding the MBL and ergodic phases in such systems as well as the nature of transition between them.
-Existence of a strongly localized regime was confirmed in several state of the art experiments~\cite{Schreiber_MBL_2015,bloch2019mbl}.
+Understanding, and controlling, the conditions under which dynamical systems thermalize under their own internal dynamics is of fundamental interest and has important technological applications.
+Avoiding thermalization typically requires careful crafting of the Hamiltonian of the system, but it's been proposed that models with local interactions exhibit non-ergodic behavior, that is stable in the thermodynamic limit, when subject to sufficiently large disorder~\cite{basko2006MBL, gornyi2005MBL}.
+Following these initial publications there has been very extensive work on understanding this non-ergodic phase (currently going by the name of many-body localization (MBL)) and the nature of transition to the ergodic phase.
+Existence of a well localized regime has been reported by several state of the art experiments~\cite{Schreiber_MBL_2015,bloch2019mbl}.
 We refer the reader to some recent reviews for further references~\cite{nandkishore2015many, abanin2019review}.
 Nonetheless, several papers have recently questioned the stability of the MBL phase~\cite{suntajs2019quantum,suntajs2020transition, Kiefer_Emmanouilidis_2021}.
 In turn the findings of Refs.~\cite{suntajs2019quantum,Kiefer_Emmanouilidis_2021} were challenged by some follow up papers~\cite{abanin2019rebuke, Sierant_2020,LuitzReply,Panda_2020}.
-The main issue in numerical approaches to study MBL is that finite size (time) effects at larger disorder are very strong and extrapolating results to thermodynamic limit becomes ambiguous.
-We note, however, that very recently, after the first version of this paper was completed, a series of numerical papers, based on newly developed approaches, appeared~\cite{morningstar2021avalanches, sels2021markovian,sierant2021observe}.
-These papers moved the lower limit of disorder compatible with the MBL transition to much higher values, by factors of two to five more than was previously believed, with no signatures of the localization transition in thermodynamic limit observed.
-Such a drastic change in the lower bound of disorder required for localization questions {\it all} previous numerical approaches used to extract the transition point.
+Regardless of where one stands in this debate, one of the key challenges in direct numerical, or experimental, study of the MBL transition is that finite size (time) effects at larger disorder are very strong, making it hard to draw unambiguous conclusions.
+For example, very recently a series of numerical papers, based on newly developed approaches, moved the lower limit of disorder compatible with the MBL transition to much higher values, by factors of two to five more than was previously believed~\cite{morningstar2021avalanches, sels2021markovian,sierant2021observe}.